wistia/wistia-open-docs/_posts/google-analytics.md

 Analytics if you like.
 Take a look at the [Player API]({{ '/player-api' | post_url }}) to see what's possible.

+## Making analytics work with Google Tag Manager

+[Google Tag Manager](http://www.google.com/tagmanager/) is a tool created by the folks over at Google to more easily manage what data you're tracking, and to ease the burden of tweaking a bunch of code on a bunch of web pages to alter what sort of data you're tracking.
+Because that system is very different from the above workflows, there's some extra work involved in setting this up to work with Google Tag Manager.

+In a basic sense, Google Tag Manager wraps everything in a container and doesn't allow the video to send messages directly to Google Analytics and instead requires the events be sent to a data layer in-between the video and GA.

+The change is to move from using the GA within Tag Manager to using a Custom HTML Tag within Tag Manager where you paste the GA code.
+This allows the video to talk with GA directly.

+Here's an example of what that looks like within your Tag Manager installation:

+{% post_image hashed_id: 'cd392eb254c7539f46d4a0118c40e4cc06112b35', width: 730, class: 'float_right' %}

 ## Track viewing in Google Analytics Dashboard

 Now that we have all the back-end coding out of the way, it's time to monitor how the videos are performing on your Analytics Dashboard.

-{% post_image hashed_id: 'd65c31e1c319b67c41664711dc64faa2cd92078b', width: 620, class: 'float_right' %}

 The first step is to navigate to the Event Tracking section.
-Click the "Behavior" area of the left hand nav bar, and then select "Event Tracking" from the list.
-The Event Tracking section will show the total number of events, the average number of events per visit, and the Top Events.
-Select "Categories" to see just the video events.
+Click the "Behavior" area of the left hand nav bar, and then select "Events" from the list.
+The Events section will show the total number of events, the average number of events per visit, and the Top Events.
+The easiest way to get to the specific stuff is by the "Top Events" view, pictured below.

+{% post_image hashed_id: '3bde9a976530cdf76ccfc8f6b60687ed9b032e9d', width: 730, class: 'float_right' %}

+Depending on how many types of events you have in your installation, you may see a lot of things here.
+By default all ours use the "Video" type, so let's look into that category of events.

-{% post_image hashed_id: '95e8b116efde2bb9f055e6b50af5a7d8c3f6e816', width: 620, class: 'float_right' %}
+{% post_image hashed_id: '31f49a31653f2f827e57e1de9f1c7325e1f9d05b', width: 730, class: 'float_right' %}

-The "Categories" events will now contain a "Video" section, which you defined in the Javascript earlier.
-Click "video" to drill into the specific event descriptions.
+In here, you'll see a list of the events available to you, which are the things that we push using the stuff we covered earlier.
+There are some defaults included, but here's where your custom events would also appear if you configured any.

-{% post_image hashed_id: '9833481aa5a9e6a38c077c7cd365518248e87b65', width: 620, class: 'float_right' %}
+{% post_image hashed_id: 'a1699c22a42332d8bcf09555a19b3febf0e9f3db', width: 730, class: 'float_right' %}

-The "Video" section page will show the total number of plays and the total number of complete plays, which we defined in separate Javascript functions earlier.
-Click on "Play" or "Complete" to see the plays or completes for a specific video (if you have started tracking multiple videos through UA or GA).
+Let's take a look at the data for the "play event" for this case.
+You'll see here that this data comes in the form of video titles, which is a way to see in your analytics dash which of your videos got events for being played (the same is true for the other events).
+Below is an example of what that looks like.

-{% post_image hashed_id: '6617f95f699a9e84a28d25e33ea199c0219a5158', width: 620, class: 'float_right' %}
+{% post_image hashed_id: '1ef890a9af475643ea37b1bd048a7574ef589dee', width: 730, class: 'float_right' %}

-The final drill down shows what specific video titles (defined in the javascript function above) were played.

 Using Wistia and Google Analytics is a good way to get all your top-level video analytics data in the same place you already get your other website tracking information.
+The screenshots above may not be _exactly_ like you see, since there are a few different versions of Google Analtics, Universal Analytics, etc.